Delivering on the Quality and Shared Savings Promises

 Integrated and Comprehensive

 ISNPs are a coordinated dance between execution of the Model of Care, facility engagement, enrollment activities and plan operation initiatives like network development.
-Ironically, the most common fragmentation occurs with the dance lead: execution of the Model of Care that ensures coordination of care management and clinical support, with the goal of proactively addressing the medical needs of each resident to prevent unnecessary hospitalizations.
+Ironically, the most common fragmentation we see in poorly operated ISNPs occurs with the dance lead: Execution of the Model of Care.
+Properly executed Model of Care ensures coordination of care management and clinical support, with the goal of proactively addressing the medical needs of each resident to prevent unnecessary hospitalizations.
 A care management team consists of a nurse practitioner or physician assistant, a nurse manager, a pharmacist, and other members staff who are available 24 hours a day / 7 days a week.

 Well-capitalized for Scale